“In the eye of a hurricane, there is quiet/

 Everything was still standing, as far as he could tell.
 Windows and doors had been taken out, but the buildings themselves were salvageable.
 A local café already had a line in front of it while the workers inside swiftly prepared tables to open up.
 Things were going to be back to normal in a few days, maybe weeks.

 He still saw the remnants of the storm.
 The stiff, kicking winds.
 The messy beaches, full of bubble messes of sea foam mixed with seaweed, slowly growing with each ebb and flow of the tide.
 It would take a while, but they’d get there.
 All he cared about was that his apartment was still standing.
-The window in their living room had been busted and the blinds were scattered all over the living, knocking over the lamp and the television.
+The window in their living room had been busted and the blinds were scattered all over the living room, knocking over the lamp and the television.
 But everything worked.
-They picked it up all, taped plastic over the window, and then sat down on the couch to relax.
+They picked it all up, taped plastic over the window, and then sat down on the couch to relax.

 “Well, ain’t this something?”
 Honda asked.